[UPDATED 28 SEP 2020]

 Like baby bibs, sleep bags are something that parents will often have more than one.
 This is because there are thin lightweight summer sleep bags, as well as thick winter sleep bags for frosty nights.
 And for each seasonal sleep bag, some parents like myself may have more than one, keeping a spare clean one just in case of a leaky poo.

-Things to bear in mind when buying a baby sleep bag:
+How to choose a baby sleep bag:

 - Choose pure cotton or muslin materials – There are many cheap sleep bags available from places like Best & Less and Kmart, but these often use polyester or other synthetic materials, which are non-breathable and very bad for regulating body temperature.